Frequently Asked Questions (FAQ)

 After the trial ends, the software ceases to operate, but all settings and completed backups are kept.
 When you activate CodeTwo Backup for Exchange with a license key, the software will pick up from where you left off during the trial.

-The minimum hardware and system requirements for CodeTwo Backup for Exchange to work correctly are:
+The minimum hardware and system requirements for CodeTwo Backup for Exchange to work correctly can be found in the user's manual.

-The software has to be installed within the source domain (can be a workstation) and the user performing the backup must have impersonation rights granted on users' mailboxes.
+The software can be installed on a physical or virtual machine.
+The user performing the backup tasks needs to have impersonation rights granted on users' mailboxes (if not, the program will assign that user the necessary rights automatically).
 By default, such rights are granted to members of the Organization Management group.

-HDD space requirements depend on the amount of data you want to back up.
+Disk space requirements depend on the amount of data you want to back up.
+We highly recommend using SSD drives for storing your backed-up data.

 No, we don't.
 All mailbox backup copies must be stored on your own drives.